imadipal/CareerBlast/PROFILE_PICTURE_UPLOAD_GUIDE.md

-# Profile Picture Upload Implementation Guide
+# Profile Picture & Resume Upload Implementation Guide

 ## 🎯 Overview

-This guide covers the complete implementation of profile picture upload functionality using AWS S3 with presigned URLs for secure, direct-to-cloud uploads.
+This guide covers the complete implementation of both profile picture and resume upload functionality using AWS S3 with presigned URLs for secure, direct-to-cloud uploads.

+## 🚨 **IMPORTANT: Resume Upload is MANDATORY for Candidates**

+**All candidates must upload their resume before accessing job features.
+This is enforced throughout the application.**

 ## 🏗️ Architecture